UBC-MDS/text_processing_util_mds24/README.md

 ## Functions
 1.  `text_clean`:
-Removes punctuation, turns all characters in the string lower case and removes numbers in documents.
+Removes punctuation, turns all characters in each document lower case and removes numbers in documents.
 2.  `frequency_vectorizer`:
 Calculates the frequency of each word in a list of text documents.
 3.  `tfidf_vectorizer`: